-In April 2020, Hydro One Inc. filed a short form base shelf prospectus in connection with its MTN Program, which has a maximum authorized principal amount of notes issuable of \$4,000 million, expiring in May 2022.
-At December 31, 2021, \$1,900 million remained available for issuance under the MTN Program prospectus.
-A new MTN Program prospectus is expected to be filed in the first half of 2022.
+In June 2022, Hydro One Inc. filed a short form base shelf prospectus in connection with its MTN Program, which has a maximum authorized principal amount of notes issuable of \$4,000 million, and expires in July 2024.
+At December 31, 2022, \$3,250 million remained available for issuance under the MTN Program prospectus.
+See Note 33 -Subsequent Events for long-term debt issued under Hydro One Inc.'s MTN Program subsequent to December 31, 2022.

-In August 2020, Hydro One filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada.
-The Universal Base

-Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$2,000 million of debt, equity or other securities, or any combination thereof, and expires in September 2022.
-At December 31, 2021, \$1,575 million remained available for issuance under the Universal Base Shelf Prospectus.
+On August 15, 2022, Hydro One filed the Universal Base Shelf Prospectus with securities regulatory authorities in Canada to replace a previous prospectus that would otherwise have expired in September 2022.
+The Universal Base Shelf Prospectus allows Hydro One to offer, from time to time in one or more public offerings, up to \$2,000 million of debt, equity or other securities, or any combination thereof, during the 25-month period ending on September 16, 2024.
+At December 31, 2022, no securities have been issued under the Universal Base Shelf Prospectus.

-In December 2020, HOHL filed a short form base shelf prospectus (US Debt Shelf Prospectus) with securities regulatory authorities in Canada and the US to replace a previous prospectus that expired in December 2020.
-The US Debt Shelf Prospectus allows HOHL to offer, from time to time in one or more public offerings, up to US\$3,000 million of debt securities, unconditionally guaranteed by Hydro One, expiring in January 2023.
-At December 31, 2021, no securities have been issued under the US Debt Shelf Prospectus.
+On November 22, 2022, HOHL filed a short form base shelf prospectus (US Debt Shelf Prospectus) with securities regulatory authorities in Canada and the US to replace a previous prospectus that would otherwise have expired in January 2023.
+The US Debt Shelf Prospectus allows HOHL to offer, from time to time in one or more public offerings, up to US\$3,000 million of debt securities, unconditionally guaranteed by Hydro One, expiring in December 2024.
+At December 31, 2022, no securities have been issued under the US Debt Shelf Prospectus.